 Though power strips are less expensive than surge protectors, they do not protect your valuable electronic equipment against damage due to electrical power surges that can happen a dozen times a day.
 Surge protectors and power strips look a lot alike, so it’s easy to confuse the two.
 However, surge protectors have a Joule energy rating on the strip or box that shows the maximum voltage they can handle from powers spikes.
 If there’s no number listed, you’re looking at a power strip.

-The best option is to have a whole-home surge protection system in place, which our team at Acosta Heating & Cooling will happily help you with.
+The best option is to have a whole-home surge protection system in place, which our team at Acosta Heating, Cooling & Electrical will happily help you with.

 Do surge protectors wear out?